ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 * The `'fontFamily'` dropdown.
 * The {@link module:font/fontfamily/fontfamilycommand~FontFamilyCommand `'fontFamily'`} command.

-	The number of options and their names correspond to the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option.
+	The number of options and their names correspond to the {@link module:font/fontfamily~FontFamilyConfig#options `config.fontFamily.options`} configuration option.

 	You can change the font family of the current selection by executing the command with a desired value: